What is Basic Disclosure, And Why is it Important?

 There are three different levels of DBS checks: Basic, Standard, and Enhanced.
 The level of check that is required will depend on the job role and the level of risk involved.

-• Standard Disclosure: This level of check is more thorough than a Basic Disclosure.
-It will show all convictions, cautions, and reprimands, regardless of whether they are spent or unspent.
+Standard certificates disclose all the applicant’s convictions, cautions, and reprimands, regardless of whether they are spent or unspent.

 What Documents Are Needed For A Basic Disclosure Check?